 - Value chain restructuring shifted both substantive productivity and accounting, especially if the outsourced activity then appears in another industry or country.
-Importantly, when an industry increases outsourcing of labor-intensive activities this tends to increase measured labor Multifactor productivity is theoretically neutral to outsourcing, but there are practical complications.
+Importantly, when an industry increases outsourcing of labor-intensive activities this tends to increase measured labor productivity.
+Multifactor productivity is theoretically neutral to outsourcing, but there are practical complications.

 Worker rewards for productivity vary dramatically

 “Work smarter, not harder,” as Henry Ford said, and automation should both mean higher wages because of labor productivity, but the reality varies widely.

 The dot chart below compares growth in Labor Productivity and real (price-level-adjusted) Average Hourly Earnings of production and nonsupervisory employees.

 If people were consistently paid for labor productivity, the industry dots would hug the orange diagonal line.
 But, they don’t.

 Instead, industries to the upper left and lower right are the opposite of theory.
 Dots to the upper left of the orange diagonal and especially in the upper left quadrant are bad for worker wages.
 But lower wages also mean the Fed should have less fear of “inflation.”

 If the Fed wants to fight rising wage levels, then it could start by cutting bank regulation complexity to reduce demand (and wage pressures) for CPAs.
 The broader point is that industries have specific stories.
 Today, it’s not about “too much money chasing too few goods.”

 If you work at a CPA firm, you’re doing GREAT.
 In periodical publishing, workers are getting paid more for lower labor productivity.
 If you work in a dental lab, then it’s not so good.